collocations.org

 His world view revolves around a battle between rich and poor.

-VERB + VIEW
+VERB + view

-have, hold | take
+have, hold

 I took the view that an exception should be made in this case.

-The meeting gave everyone the chance to air their views. | She picked up the phone and made her views known to her boss.
+She picked up the phone and made her views known to her boss.

 discuss, exchange, share